-Water sharing plans are developed by the Minister for Regional Water, with concurrence from the Minister for the Environment.
+Water sharing plans are developed by the Minister for Lands and Water, with concurrence from the Minister for the Environment.
 The plans have effect for ten years, and are audited every five years by the department to ensure the provisions of the plan are still appropriate.
 Upon review, plans are extended or replaced.
 A plan is extended when no changes are required.
-A plan is replaced or updated when changes to the plan are proposed in the audit.
+A plan is replaced when changes are required.

 Water sharing plans articulate the rules by which water is distributed to various users.

 Water sharing rules